 Being a parent is hard, but being a first time mom can be even more challenging.
 There’s a lot to learn, but your nurse will be there to provide support and education about pregnancy, monitor how your child is developing, and will assist in looking for resources to find a job, housing, or to continue education after giving birth.

-Your free, personal nurse will visit one to two times a week in your home to assist in preparing for the baby’s arrival, answer any and all questions, and after birth, help make sure the baby is on track to hit all of his or her developmental milestones.
+Your personal nurse will work with you to create a customized visit schedule that most often will be twice a month to assist in preparing for the baby’s arrival, answer any and all questions, and after birth, help make sure the baby is on track to hit all of his or her developmental milestones.

 Benefits of the Nurse-Family Partnership Program

 - Have a healthy pregnancy and a healthy baby

 - Become a strong parent and build a solid support system for you and your baby